 What causes mesothelioma?

-Being exposed to asbestos is the main cause of mesothelioma.
-Research into other causes is also taking place.
+Being exposed to asbestos is the main cause of mesothelioma, but more research is being done into other causes.

 Asbestos is a substance used mainly in insulation.
 It’s now illegal to use asbestos, but there may still be asbestos in older buildings.
 Asbestos shouldn’t do any harm unless it releases its fibres, which can happen if it’s broken or damaged.